anxkhn/anxkhn/README.md

 # Hey there👋 !
 This is **Anas Khan** 🚀

 - 💻 Proficient with C, C++ & Python
-- 🌱 I’m currently learning ReactJS
+- 🌱 I’m currently learning MERN Stack
-- 🔎 Exploring Web Development and Competitive Programming
+- 🔎 Info Backend Dev. and Competitive Programming
 - 📧 Email me : hello(at)anxkhn(dot)in
 - 🎉 @anxkhn on all socials ^_^